Topological defects in lattice models and affine Temperley-Lieb algebra: Lattice topological defects: direct channel

 \section{Lattice topological defects: direct channel}

 In this section, we are interested in interpretation of previously introduced defects $Y_j$ and $\bar{Y}_j$ in the direct channel, or in their Hamiltonian realization.
-The action of the defect $Y_{1/2}$ in the direct channel can be inferred by a simple modular transformation - that is, a rotation by $90^o$ as in Fig.~\ref{DMfig3}.
-What this means microscopically is that we should have a system where, on top of the usual TL interaction terms, we have an extra line that simply goes over/under the others, and this contributes to defect terms in the Hamiltonian.
+We will consider only the case of generic $\q$.
+The action of the defect $Y_{1/2}$ in the direct channel can be inferred by a simple modular transformation -- that is, a rotation by $90^o$ as in Fig.~\ref{DMfig3}.
+What this means microscopically is that we should have a system where, on top of the usual TL interaction terms, we have an extra line that simply goes over/under the others, and this contributes to defect terms in the Hamiltonian that we also call ``impurities".
+Below, we calculate explicitly the Hamiltonians with impurities that correspond to the defect operators $Y_j$ and $\bar{Y}_j$, and study their spectral problem.

-The Hamiltonian with defects can be obtained as a logarithmic derivative evaluated at $x = 1$ of the transfer matrix $T_{n}(x;m)$ in Fig.~\ref{fig:transfermatrix.defect} in the case of rotation of the defect $\bar{Y}_{m/2}$.
-In this case, we obtain the Hamiltonian on $n+m$ sites
+The Hamiltonian with $m$ defect lines can be obtained as a logarithmic derivative evaluated at $x = 1$ of the transfer matrix $T_{n}(x;m)$ given in Fig.~\ref{fig:transfermatrix.defect}.
+In this case, we obtain the Hamiltonian on $n+m$ sites, as an element in $\atl{n+m}$,